Developer: Sculptured Software Publisher: Jaleco Released: 1991 Genre: Action

 The mech in the title refers to your ED209 sized machine.
 The game does a good job of making you feel like you are behind the controls of a massive engine of destruction.
 Your mech is incredibly powerful, able to stomp smaller machines under its heels and withstand a ton of punishment.
 Initially you start with a rapid fire cannon that can rotate its fire in every direction.
 Throughout the various stages you can find additional armaments although to be honest they are all worthless.

-While it doesn’t look like it at first Metal Mech has a lot in common with Blaster Master.
+While it does not look like it at first Metal Mech has a lot in common with Blaster Master.
 Both feature large worlds and also allow you to jump out of your vehicle.
 Tony even resembles Jason although thankfully he isn’t as frail.
-The reason you’ll need to venture forth as Tony is to collect items.
-Your mech can unearth items but can’t pick them up.
-Tony can do the same but unless absolutely necessary you don’t want to spend that much time outside.
+The reason you need to venture out as Tony is to collect items.
+Your mech can unearth items but cannot pick them up.
+Tony can do the same but unless absolutely necessary you do not want to spend that much time outside.
 While you wander around your mech will still take damage although it is mostly negligible.
 Tony isn’t so lucky.

 The goal of every level is to find the key that unlocks the exit, a task that sounds simple but is anything but.
 Metal Mech probably has the largest maps in any NES game; they are gigantic.
 A single level in Metal Mech would be two or three in other titles.
 There is a great deal of variety too.
 The initial streets of the city are the most straightforward but from there the game’s scale increases.
 The towers are two giant apartment complexes that allow you to explore each floor.
 The sewers personally confused me with its layout.
 Even at its conclusion the game switches.
 The final level is all Tony as you don a jet pack and explore the Alien Queen’s Mothership.